KRAL Pumps for Computer Tomographs to Combat SARS-CoV-2.

 The pump must operate quietly in order to make the examination on the patient as pleasant as possible.
 The design principle of the canned motor pump - a fully encapsulated system without motor fan - ensures low-noise operation.
-Gear pumps are considerably louder and therefore unsuitable.
+Gear pumps are considerably louder.

 In order to cool the sensitive X-ray tubes optimally and uniformly, the cooling liquid must be conveyed homogeneously without pulsations.
 Our pumps convey particularly gently and do not generate any pressure pulsations.